Renumelb/HW18/README.md

 ./geth --datadir node1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc --allow-insecure-unlock ./geth --datadir node2 --unlock "SEALER_TWO_ADDRESS" --mine --port 30304 --bootnodes "enode://SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock

 where SEALER ADDRESS is the public address of each node (Step 1) and the SEALER_ONE_ENODE_ADDRESS is the em=node address that was generated when the first node was set to mine.
+Therefore please make note of node 1 enode address.

 NOTE: You will need to enter the node your password (Refer step 1) for each node to commence mining.